Samrhan/APIRentCar/README.md

 ## Usage

-You can test the system using the postman project bundled with our submission.
+You can test the system using the postman project bundled with our submission, or saved in this repo ( named `Software Systems Architecture project.postman_collection.json`).

 ## Authors